Forks on the left, knives and spoons on the right. No elbows on the table. Never point at someone.

 Oh boy.
 If you don’t take this step, it can lead to some cringy situations.
 Whenever you forward an email or email chain, always take the time to review the messages in that chain, and possibly edit them if they contain information you don’t want the recipient to see.
 Occasionally, you may encounter an old message, buried deep in the forwarded thread, that contains confidential information, or words that could be offensive or destructive to your professional relationship.
 A quick scrub is all it takes to spare yourself this embarrassment.

 45. Use away messages when you’re… away.

 Justified or not, people have grown to expect that their messages will be responded to in the span of a day or so.
 If you’re going on vacation, or will otherwise be unable to answer your messages, take the time to put up an automatic away message—it only takes a few minutes, and can provide people with the expectation that their emails won’t be answered for some time.
 It’s also good etiquette to leave an alternative contact method, such as the email address or phone number of a coworker who can help resolve an emergency.
+For help crafting the perfect message, see our post on the best out of office message examples.
 Just be sure to set a reminder so you don’t forget to take that message down when you come back.